chainpoint/chainpoint-cli/README.md

 Commands:
-  submit  submit a hash to be anchored update  retrieve an updated proof for your hash(es), if available verify  verify a proof's anchor claims import  import a proof export  export a proof list    display the status of every hash in the local database show    show the proof for a hash_id delete  delete a hash from the local database
+  submit  submit a hash to be anchored update  retrieve an updated proof by hash_id_node, if available verify  verify a proof's anchor claims import  import a proof export  export a proof list    display the status of every hash in the local database show    show the proof for a hash with a given hash_id_node delete  delete a hash from the local database

 Options: